microsoft/vscode-docs/release-notes/latest.md

 To enable Salsa for your workspace:

 * Set the environment variable `VSCODE_TSJS`.
 On OS X, it is recommended you change this in your `.bash_profile` using `export VSCODE_TSJS=1`.
 This way the environment variable is persisted.
 * Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
-Therefore, you need to install the nightly TypeScript build either locally with `npm install typescript@next` or globally with `npm install -g typescript@next`.
+Therefore, you need to install the nightly TypeScript build.
+You have two options:
+  - install typescript locally into your workspace using `npm install typescript@next`.
+Code will then pick up the TypeScript version from there.
+  - install typescript globally, then you can share the installation across workspaces.
+In this case you install it using `npm install -g typescript@next`.
+Then you have to tell VS Code about the install location using the `typescript.sdk` setting.
+Define the value of the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed TypeScript module.

 The typescript nightly is a moving target and there can be issues.
 During our testing we have been happily using `typescript@1.9.0-dev.20160128`.
-* Define the `typescript.tsdk` setting with the path to the `lib` folder containing the `tsserver.js` file of the installed TypeScript module.
-As an alternative, you can install the TypeScript module locally inside the workspace so that the `typescript.sdk` setting is not needed and VS Code uses this TypeScript version.

 You can verify that you have Salsa enabled and you have a TypeScript version installed that supports Salsa by checking the status indicator in the Status Bar.
 This shows that all is OK.